 This recipe is so simple that even tourists can make it when they visit Japan.
 You might not find a toaster, but many Japanese Airbnb apartments have a rice cooker.

 The ingredients are easy to find in Japan.
-If you are lucky, you can find all the ingredients for less than 500 JPY at a normal supermarket, like Tokyu Store, Aeon, Maruetsu or Life.
+If you are lucky, you can find all of them for less than 500 JPY at a normal supermarket, like Tokyu Store, Aeon, Maruetsu, or Life.

 Don’t be afraid!
 There is no way you will fail this recipe.
 After three simple steps you can enjoy your «fika» (tea time) and have a «hyggelig» time: